ETIMC/Report/typst/sections/Sprint 2.typ

 The Host was designed around three maps: a Controller-to-instrument map (@listing:lookUpTables2Instr:1), an instrument-to-MIDI-channel map (@listing:lookUpTables2Instr:2), and an instrument-specific map of Controller-button to MIDI-note assignments (@listing:lookUpTables2Instr:6), which used the `note_parser` function from the MIDI library #cite(<walters_adafruit_2025>) to convert the name of the notes to the right MIDI number.
 When a message arrived indicating, for example, that Controller A’s Button 1 was pressed, the Host would determine Controller A’s assigned instrument (@listing:receivedNote:5), select that instrument’s MIDI channel (@listing:receivedNote:6), look up the MIDI note tied to Button 1 for that instrument (@listing:receivedNote:8), forward a `NoteOn` MIDI message on the correct channel to Live (@listing:receivedNote:9), and lastly after a fixed amount of time send a corresponding `NoteOff` MIDI message to Live.
 To change instruments, Controllers sent messages indicating the desired instrument; the Host then updated the Controller-to-instrument map accordingly (@fig:ChangeSoundDiagram).
 By pre-allocating one channel per instrument, sound changes required no additional latency.
 Messages simply switched channels, ensuring seamless, low-latency responses as required by the low latency technical requirement (Requirement 9, @table:technicalRequirements).
 It was noted that use of channels limited the amount of instruments to 16, as that is the limit of the MIDI protocol @levin_how_2024.

 The map for converting Controller button-presses to MIDI notes was defined to guarantee harmonic consistency (Requirement 7, @table:usabilityRequirements).
 Two octaves of the C-major triad were selected so users could access both high and low pitches without additional configuration.
+To support a future use case where a potentiometer might shift octaves, a pentatonic scale was considered; its five notes per octave offering broader melodic flexibility without risking dissonance #cite(<farrant_what_2020>).5,`NoteOn` MIDI , and lastly after a fixed amount of time send a corresponding `NoteOff` MIDI message to Lives5%),
+    caption: [Message flow when changing instrument.]), <fig:ChangeSoundDiagram>,
+    placement: bottom
+)

+The map for converting Controller button-presses to MIDI notes was defined to guarantee harmonic consistency (Requirement 7, @table:usabilityRequirements).
+Two octaves of the C-major triad were selected so users could access both high and low pitches without additional configuration.
 To support a future use case where a potentiometer might shift octaves, a pentatonic scale was considered; its five notes per octave offering broader melodic flexibility without risking dissonance #cite(<farrant_what_2020>).

 #subpar.grid(